arturchichorro/cohabs-chat/README.md

    - It will not invent answers outside of the knowledge base.
    - Responses remain factual, consistent, and within the customer service scope.

+#### Notes

+The code includes a script to generate and store the embeddings for RAG.
+It is meant to be ran once to populate a Supabase database.

 ## Setup

 In order to run the code, start by cloning the repository.
 Then, in the root directory, create a .env file, similar to .env.example.
 Insert the required environment variables.